Freedom Movement of Iran: Islamic Republic of Iran (1979–present)

 The Islamic government (led by Ayatollah Khomeini) crushed all dissent in the country so that the oppositionists, both real and potential, either fled abroad or were murdered or imprisoned.
 But the LMI continued to exist as a barely tolerated force in the Majlis, where it called for an early end to the war with Iraq in 1984 (the war had started in September 1980 when Iraqi forces, under the orders of Saddam Hussein, invaded Iran).

 In 20 Jan 1995, Bazargan died (of natural causes) and Ebrahim Yazdi took over as leader of the organization, which held until his death in 2017.
 The group continued to exist as a tolerated party until the government cracked down on it in the year 2000, arresting and placing on trial dozens of activists belonging to the group, making the party non-operational.
 Since the election of Hasan Rouhani as the president of Iran in 2013, FMI experienced a new era of political activity.
-On 27 August 2017, Ibrahim Yazdi died due to cancer and Mohammad Tavassoli became the third secretary-general of FMI.
+On 27 August 2017, Ibrahim Yazdi died due to cancer and Mohammad Tavasoli became the third secretary-general of FMI.